 Preparing a meal with other course participants (outstanding crew!)

-- Access to top talent who can offer you advice on writing technique and on how the publishing industry works; and may even, if you are lucky, look at, and give feedback on, your writing.
-All gold dust for any writer.
+- Access to top talent: experts who can offer you advice on writing technique and on how the publishing industry works; and may even, if you are lucky, look at, and give feedback on, your writing.
+All gold dust for a writer.
 Our tutors were Hannah Griffiths, head of literary acquisitions at independent television, film and digital production and distribution company All3Media and Christopher Wakling, author of seven fine novels and lead fiction tutor at Curtis Brown Creative.
 I found both outstanding.

 - Inspiration.
 Being surrounded by other writers is stimulating.
 Everyone fizzes with ideas.
 Listening to others’ first pages and other writing fuels your desire to improve your own.
 Recommendations for reading; other courses; or tips on writing competitions can all boost your motivation or suggest new ways forward.

 - Connections.
 Contact with other human beings is the key to happiness and success in many fields – including writing.
 A week living, cooking, learning and washing up together in a remote house is like a case study in bonding.
-(For more on happiness and humans, see my blog The one with the links to happiness.)
+(For more on happiness and humans, see The one with the links to happiness – links in bold italics are to other posts on this site.)

 - Time.
-When was the last time you spent a week doing something you really enjoyed?
+When was the last time you spent a week doing something you loved?
 When that something is writing, you may end the week with a colossal sense of satisfaction.

 - Pleasure.
 I found living in a remote historic house (the former residence of playwright John Osborne, complete with the Oscar he won for Tom Jones in 1964) with a bunch of lively and interesting writers, excellent food and drink and great outdoor walks on tap enormously enjoyable.